tsmean/backend/README.md

 http://demo.tsmean.com:4242/api/v1/heroes.

+# Where is all the code?!

+Writing modular code is a good idea, so the different parts of this application live in different git repositories and are pulled into each other as npm packages.

+The database layer comes from `tsmongo`.
+If you check the `package.json` you can see it listed there.
+The routing layer lives in the `tsrouter` layer.
+Another package being imported is `tsauth`.

 # Database
 When you first run this project, it will connect to a remote Mongo instance I have setup so this project can be run with minimal overhead.